shaketbaby/restato/README.md

 # restato

-A minimal and flexible store inspired by Redux.
+A minimal but very flexible and powerful store inspired by Redux.

 # Install